Support of kinship carers - advice

 • new issues in the placement or child's family are identified and addressed

-• changes in circumstances are acknowledged and the case plan reviewed if there is a significant change and actions table is updated as required
+• changes in circumstances are acknowledged and the case plan reviewed if there is a significant change and the actions table is updated as required

 • the carer and the placement are adequately resourced.